BestPickZone

 Best for Dragon Fans

-A teenage boy bond with a dragon.
+A teenage boy bonds with a dragon.
 Epic fantasy with the same coming-of-age journey structure as Harry Potter.

 Skip this if: Skip this if you want Rowling's wit — Paolini is earnest where Rowling is playful.